 - Access Achievement of the national cancer waiting times standards is considered by patients and the public to be an indicator of the quality of cancer services.
 We have made improvements for patients accessing cancer services with all access targets currently green.
-Our local surveys carried out in specific targeted areas have provided exceptionally positive feedback for the care provided. - Discharge We are introducing a whole system approach to discharge where everyone agrees that patients who no longer require hospital level care can be safely discharged at the right time, without delay.
+Our local surveys carried out in specific targeted areas have provided exceptionally positive feedback for the care provided. - Discharge We are introducing a unified whole system approach to discharge where everyone agrees that patients who no longer require acute level care can be safely discharged without delay.